 The NYSE requires that a U.S. listed company maintain a majority of independent directors.
-A majority of the members of our Board are independent according to the NYSE's standards for independence.
+As a foreign private issuer, we are exempt from certain rules of the NYSE and are permitted to follow home country practice in lieu of the relevant provisions of the NYSE Listed Company Manual, including this NYSE requirement.
+Nonetheless, a majority of the members of our Board are independent according to the NYSE's standards for independence.